Op3nPinball/LightshowDopeSheet/README.md

 ## Important Notes

- * **The first keyframe indicates the start of the script and is otherwise ignored in the generated lightshow.** (Note this should be the frame after the keyframe, I need to change that).
-This will however impact the visualization.
+ * **The first keyframe indicates that the script starts on the next frame and is otherwise ignored in the generated lightshow.** This will however impact the visualization.
 By convention we either set this first frame to black, or our expected last color (aka, our default for the light in our scene).
  * **The final keyframe defines the end of the script** this is less unusual and is probably what you would expect.
  * **Curves are completely ignored.** We use the default fade functionality of the LEDScript for the blends.
  * **Looping does not match between animation and the lightshow.** Unity will loop the animation as a whole, where as we can define our LEDScripts to start and stop at different times using the first 2 conventions.
 It is generally recommended that you have a keyframe for every LED being changed at the first and last frame of the animation.
 In this way Unity and the P3 lightshow will match very closely.